UPPMAX/UPPMAX-documentation/docs/cluster_guides/transfer_rackham.md

-# Data transfer to/from Rackham
+# File transfer to/from Rackham

 There are multiple ways to transfer files to/from Rackham: